QtLab/DRDSP/readme.md

 The `build` directory contains project files for Visual Studio 2012, which will build a static library to `lib/` and executables for the examples to `bin/`.
 The static library should be linked in your build process.

+At the moment there are no build files for other compilers/platforms.
+You will find the source for the library in `src/` if you wish to make your own.

 ### Dependencies and Requirements

 DRDSP uses Eigen, a C++ template library for linear algebra.